 Fayetteville High School makes every effort to integrate technology into the curriculum.
 As such, the school offers a One-to-One Student Chromebook program.
-Participation will require students and parents to sign the technology and acceptable use agreement that is found online in SKYWARD.
-Participation in the program also means that students and parents agree to pay any damages to the device accidental or intentional.
+Participation will require a \$25.00 fee to enable the student to take the device outside of the school learning environment.
+This fee helps offset the cost for accidental breakage.
+The replacement cost for lost, intentionally damaged and/or stolen devices will fall directly onto the student and/or parent.